michael-long88/data-scientist-exercise01/README.md

 If you wish to submit via GitHub:
 1. Fork this repository to your personal GitHub account and clone the fork to your computer.
 If you've received this repo as a zip file, ignore
+    - **Note**: This does mean you will have a visible public fork of this repo on your github account.
-1. Save and commit your answers to your fork of the repository, and push them back to your personal GitHub account.
+2. Save and commit your answers to your fork of the repository, and push them back to your forked repository.
+Include code and writeup.
-2. Provide a link to that fork of the repository in your submission
+3. Provide a link to that fork of the repository in your submission.

 If you wish to submit via an emailed zip file:
 1. Clone this repository or download the code as a zip file (see image below)
 2. Extract this repo (if downloaded as zip) and work locally with the code.
-3. When finished, zip your project folder and submit to the email you received the exercise from.
+3. When finished, zip your project folder (code and writeup) and submit to the email you received the exercise from.

 <img src="https://i.postimg.cc/KzwCd2Mg/Screen-Shot-2021-12-27-at-9-05-31-AM.png" alt="Downloading A Repo as a ZIP file" width="350">